Which Solar Panels Are Compatible With The EcoFlow River Power Stations?

 A solar panel example

-Now that we know what voltage the charge controller will accept, let’s take a look at a panel like the Renogy 100W 12V Monocrystalline solar panel (click to view on Amazon).
+Now that we know what voltage the charge controller will accept, let’s take a look at a panel like the Renogy 100W 12V Monocrystalline solar panel (click to view on Amazon) and see if it’s compatible or not.

 If we scroll down to its specifications, we see a list of words that talk about power, voltage, current, temperature, etc.